pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

 Copy-on-Write will be the default and only mode in pandas 3.0.
 This means that users need to migrate their code to be compliant with CoW rules.

-The default mode in pandas will raises warnings for certain cases that will actively change behavior and thus change user intended behavior.
+The default mode in pandas will raise warnings for certain cases that will actively change behavior and thus change user intended behavior.

 We added another mode, e.g.